 The M2 Ordinance and Transportation Investment Plan (Ordinance No. 3) includes numerous requirements that staff must follow in order to keep the promise to Orange County voters through the passage of M2.
 The PMO annually updates the M2 Ordinance Tracking Matrix to verify that OCTA is in compliance with all requirements detailed in Ordinance No. 3.
-The tracking matrix update for 2019 is underway and will be completed by early 2020.
+The tracking matrix update for 2019 was finalized and will be shared with the Taxpayer Oversight Committee (TOC) next quarter.
+This document is for PMO tracking purposes but is also helpful to TOC members during their annual compliance finding.